cmu-sei/CDAS/README.md

   --verbose, -v         v for basic status, vv for detailed status
 ```

+## Simulation Details

+### Model

+- *type* - the player's prioritization of the security triad (Confidentiality, Integrity, Availability).
+For example, a defender listed as type, "CIA", prioritizes confidentiality the most and availability the least.
+An attacker listed as, "CIA", prioritizes espionage the highest (breaking confidentiality) and disrpution/denial (breaking availability) the least.

 ## License

 Copyright 2020 Carnegie Mellon University.
 See the [LICENSE.md](LICENSE.md) file for details.